forkspacer/docs/src/content/docs/reference/Resources/overview.md

 # Resources Overview

 Resources are YAML definition files that describe how modules should be installed and configured within a workspace.
-They provide a declarative way to define Helm charts or custom plugins with user-configurable parameters.
+They provide a declarative way to define Helm charts or custom modules with user-configurable parameters.

 ## Resource Types